-The situation I found myself in was that the money I was loosing from live performances was gaining from the time I had to doing creative stuff and selling it on eBay.
-The time not rehearsing, travelling socialising and networking was quite a revelation.
-I’ve always suffered dreadfully from FOMO (fear of missing out) but hear I was for the first time with an almost trance like state without distraction.
+The situation I found myself in was that the money I was loosing from live performances I was being compensatied by the time I had to do other creative stuff and saving made from petrol costs.
+The time not rehearsing, travelling, socialising and networking was quite a revelation.
+I’ve always suffered dreadfully from FOMO (fear of missing out) but here I was for the first time with an almost trance like state without distraction.
 In fact it’s only now that my mania is kicking in slightly as thing slowly return to normal slightly because I still haven’t managed to get as organised as I’d like to be and I know it’s not going to be long before I’m preparing for next years festivals and rehearsing.

 I have learned alot about the things I need to focus on in 2021.
 To develop and have a more balanced lifestyle.
 I’ve never really believed in just working to live.
 I live to work but the work I live to do is never entirely (in fact hardly ever) for financial gain but more for the enjoyment I get while doing it and the enjoyment I get from sharing or selling it.

 So sadly I don’t intend to go out very much at all until it’s at least 90% safe to do so, they’ve found a cure or at least an effective treatment for this virus.
 Yes I miss my family & friends but believe it too risky to start singing in public again just yet and I’m quite happy to wait it out.